luklewluk/SupercachePlugin/README.md

 composer require luklewluk/supercache
 ```

-Also you will need to modify your rewrite configuration:
+Also you will need to make changes in your rewrite configuration:

 ####Apache: